chipsalliance/Surelog/README.md

 ### C++ API

- * Surelog comes on the form of a library libsurelog.a and can be linked to an executalble.
+ * Surelog comes in the form of a library libsurelog.a and can be linked to an executalble.
  * Extensive API is provided to browse:
  * - the preprocessor file contents in AST form,
  * - the post-parsing file contents in AST form,
  * - the non-elaborated and elaborated design/testbench data model.
+ * - the UHDM or IEEE VPI Object Model.
  * Creating your own executable using libsurelog.a is discussed in [`src/README`](src/README.md) file.
  * Two examples executable file (hellosureworld.cpp and hellouhdm.cpp) illustrate how to navigate the Surelog internal data structure or the UHDM "VPI Standard Object Model" of the design using the libsurelog.a library.